Keyj33k/htkit/README.md

 # Project - Hunter / Haunt
-[i] Hunter is a small toolkit for information gathering and helping with en- and decryption with b64 and md5
+[i] Hunter is a small toolkit for information gathering and helping with en- and decryption with b64 and md5.

-[i] Haunt is a second version of the hunter toolkit; same functionality; same usage; different code [i] Haunt / Hunter is a collection of selfwritten tools.
+[i] Haunt is a second version of the hunter toolkit; same functionality; same usage; different code.

+[i] Hunter has a lower error rate than haunt.

+[i] Haunt / Hunter is a collection of selfwritten tools.

 [1] Witcher